Reference

 | channel | planned | Switch update channel (stable / beta); each channel is gated by a separate signing key. |

-# From a clone of the brume repo cargo build --release -p brumectl # Resulting binary ./target/release/brumectl status
+# From a clone of the brume repo cargo build --release -p brumectl # Resulting binary ./target/release/brumectl --help

 How it talks to the device